Autumn Leaves / 紅葉

 Maruoka Castle (Sakai City)

-Maruoka Castle was built in 1576 and is one of only 12 castles built before the Edo period to still have the original castle tower keep.
-The adjacent Kasumigajo Castle Park was built to commemorate the 400th anniversary of the construction of Maruoka Castle and is worth a visit when the trees turn beautiful colors and the castle can be viewed through the autumn leaves.
+Built in 1576, Maruoka Castle is one of the 12 castles retaining the original castle tower keep, built before the Edo Period.
+The Kasumigajo Castle Park was built adjacently to commemorate the 400th anniversary of the construction of Maruoka Castle.
+When the trees turn into beautiful colors, the view of the castle through the autumn leaves is spectacular.

 Click here for more information about Sakai City.